 A Bishop is thus faced with facilitating Pastoral Response to perhaps dozens of entities affected by Title IV procedures, both inside and outside the church.
 That can be a daunting task and one that is unlike the one-on-one care that is more often part of a bishop’s vocation.
 Additionally, a bishop is used to providing the pastoral care for clerics in the diocese personally.
 Yet the canons call on the bishop to consider all sides of a disciplinary issue and not only the cleric’s.
 The Rev. Gay Jennings is a prominent cleric in church leadership who sees this difficulty.

 The bishop has to consider more than conflicts of interest and facilitating care for people outside his or her normal sphere of responsibility.
 The Title IV Canons prohibit him or her from receiving much of the personalized advice normally given by Advisors such as chancellors.
 Boundaries are increasingly recognized and strengthened in newer versions of the Title IV Canons.
-Pauline Getz, Esq., is the chair of the joint standing commission that is responsible for the continued study of Title IV.
+Pauline Getz, Esq., served as the chair of the joint standing commission that is responsible for the continued study of Title IV.

 During a Title IV procedure, the demands on the bishop are not only professionally but emotionally trying.
 The diocese can become consumed by the proceedings.
 Public interest, press accounts, and rumors all contribute to sidetracking normal ministry and the work of the bishop’s diocesan staff.
 Of course, the wellbeing of all in the Title IV process and affected ministries are also of paramount concern.
 Other categories of this web discuss communication, affected congregations, abandonment, and other facets of Title IV proceedings.
 Time and time again, best practices emphasize the importance of understanding the demands before a Title IV proceeding comes forth.